GunaShekar02/iss-project-frontend/README.md

-# certblocks-frontend
+# iss-project-frontend

-Frontend for CertBlocks - A Cryptography and Blockchain Based Certificate Attestation and Storage System
+Frontend for Results Publishing System for IIITM - An Asymmetric Key Encryption based Examination Result Publishing System for IIITM.